communityds/moonshell/README.md

 ### Overlaying

-Moonshell contains common functions and features that we need across all of our products, but each product has differences; requires different tools, different variables etc. The solution is to overlay customisations.
+Moonshell contains common functions and features required across all products, but each product has differences; requires different tools, different variables etc. The solution is to overlay customisations.

-Per the structure below, Moonshell uses the FHS standard dirs of `bin`, `lib`, `var`, `etc`, etc. If, in your repo checkout of `${HOME}/dev/repo`, you have a `bin` and `lib` directory, you can simply:
+Per the structure below, Moonshell uses the FHS standard dirs of `bin`, `lib`, `var`, `etc`, etc. If, in your repo of `${HOME}/dev/repo`, you have a `bin` and `lib` directory, you can simply:

 `overlay_dir_install PATH_TO_REPO`